 When someone asks me how to harvest herbs, I usually say: "Just snip!"

-Sure, there's more to it than that.
+Seriously, though, there's a little more to it than that.
 But it's not rocket science, by any means!

 Here's What You'll Need:

 When the first mint shoots poke up through the ground in springtime, my taste buds say: "Yeah, baby - game on!
 Time for some fresh mint tea."

 The urge is even stronger when my stevia plants start sprouting new growth.
 Sweet mother of everything yummy, I'm ready to whip up a fresh batch of stevia syrup!